silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-3.md

 CMD ["bin/ecs_app", "start"]
 ```

+## Set the cookie
+The last thing we need to do is make sure all the nodes have the same cookie.
+This is required for the nodes to connect.

+In the AWS ECS console, we can set environment variables and the release will look for one called `RELEASE_COOKIE`.
+Lets set that up.

+  * Find your current TaskDefinition for your service and choose to `Create a New Revision`.
+  * In the Container Definition settings, click your container name and find the Environment Variables section.
+    * In the Key field type `RELEASE_COOKIE` and in the value field the result of running `mix phx.gen.secret`.
+  * Click update then scroll down and click Create
+  * In the Actions dropdown, choose Update Service
+  * Scroll down and click Skip to Review
+  * Scroll down and click Update Service

+Assuming everything goes well, your new Task Definition will start running.

 ## Finalize

-Now push up your branch and increase you number of tasks running.
-Your nodes should all connect which you can verify via logging or by turing on the LiveDashboard in production.
+Finally, push up your latest changes and let it deploy.
+Once deployed, you should be able to increase the number of tasks running, and your nodes should all connect.
+This is usually easily verified via logging or by turing on the LiveDashboard in production.

+For an example application, see [this github repo](https://github.com/silbermm/ecs_example)